skeleton1231/go-iam-microservice/README.md

-# Go IAM E-Commerce Microservice

-Sure, here's how you can present the IAM system components in the context of your e-commerce application and the open-source libraries you've used:

 ### IAM System Architecture

 IAM (Identity and Access Management) system plays a crucial role in managing the identities and access permissions within our e-commerce application.
 It ensures that the right users have access to the right resources at the right times for the right reasons.